andrealorenzon/testo_tesi/tesi.md

 When a code change is detected, the CI/CD pipeline starts:

-* the CI/CD cluster reads a YAML file, with a matrix of configurations: different operative systems, different versions of Python, different version of any used library.
+* the CI/CD cluster reads a YAML file, with a matrix of configurations: different operative systems, different versions of Python, different versions of any used library.
 * for every combination, a virtual machine (deployed as Kubernetes containers, in our case) are instantiated.
 * at the launch, the pod loads the configuration, and runs all the code test units
 * the results of the test units are fed back to the repository